Jitomorin/Aniflix/README.md

-# manga_app
- anime app that lets you query for anime. made with Jikan API
+# anime app that lets you query for anime. made with Jikan API

  Made with [MUI](https://mui.com/)